jehuty0shift/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 $ curl -u logs-ab-12345:mypassword -XPUT -H 'Content-Type: application/json' 'https://gra2.logs.ovh.com:9200/logs-ab-12345-i-another-index' -d '{ "settings" : {"number_of_shards" : 1}}'
 ```

-- The **-u** option is followed by your LDP username that you can find on **Home** page. the password 'mypassword' follows it after the separator ':'
-- The **PUT** HTTP command can be used to create or modify a document.
-- The **-H 'Content-Type: application/json'** option is the mandatory header to indicate that the data will be in the json format.
-- The address contains the endpoint of the cluster followed by the **name of your index**
-- The payload of the request is a  **JSON document** which contains the [settings of your index](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/indices-create-index.html#create-index-settings){.external}: the number of shards (the number of replicas will be automatically set at 1).
+There is more information about the API Support at the [dedicated section](#management-through-elasticsearch-api){.ref}.

-Whatever method you use, you will be able to create an index to store, query and visualize your documents on Logs Data Platform.
+Whatever method you use, you will be able to query and visualize your documents on Logs Data Platform using the API.

 #### Index some data